Hildebrando Accioly

-Hildebrando Pompeu Pinto Accioli (June 25, 1888 – April 4, 1962) was a Brazilian diplomat and on two occasions in 1947 and 1948 Minister of Foreign Affairs, in the absence of Chancellor Raul Fernandes.
+Hildebrando Pompeu Pinto Accioly (June 25, 1888 – April 4, 1962) was a Brazilian jurist, diplomat, international law scholar, and professor who served as Minister of Foreign Affairs on two occasions, in 1947 and 1948, in the absence of Chancellor Raul Fernandes.

 Career

-In 1914, Hildebrando Accioli joined the diplomatic service.
+In 1914, Hildebrando Accioly joined the diplomatic service.
 In 1924, he was first secretary in the permanent delegation to the League of Nations in Geneva.

-In 1936, Hildebrando Accioli represented Brazil as minister at the Inter-American Conference for the Consolidation of Peace (Buenos Aires, 1936).
+In 1936, Hildebrando Accioly represented Brazil as minister at the Inter-American Conference for the Consolidation of Peace (Buenos Aires, 1936).
 In 1937, he was raised to the post of Secretary General of the Ministry of Foreign Affairs.
 In 1938, he headed the Brazilian delegation to the VIII Conference International American Countries, in Lima, when he was promoted to ambassador.